 7.2 We will store all the personal information you provide on our secure password and firewall-protected servers.
 All electronic transactions you make to or receive from us on our website will be encrypted using SSL technology.
 SSL certificates meet the highest standard in internet security for website authentication.

 7.3 Our systems use a third-party email service that we access over an encrypted HTTPS connection, which in turn uses opportunistic TLS connections to relay emails.
 For the majority of our customers, this means that the receipt of emails and their associated attachments is secured right from the connection with a customer's email server.
+In addition, this third-party service complies with applicable data standards and regulations in all territories where we operate.

 Export outside the EEA